FusionAuth/fusionauth-site/site/_posts/2022-10-07-how-to-migrate-from-azure-ad-b2c.md

 Like any tool, Azure AD B2C has strengths as well as weaknesses.
 When your application depends on Azure AD B2C's unique features or if the upsides outweigh the downsides, keep on using it.

-Azure AD B2C can be budget and developer friendly if you are are all in on Azure.
+Azure AD B2C can be budget and developer friendly if you are all in on Azure.
 For example, if your usage is  under 50,000 MAUs, it is free.
 If the user interface and other limitations of Azure AD B2C are acceptable, migration doesn't make much sense.
 Since Azure AD B2C is serverless, it makes it easy to "set and forget" and allows you to focus on other aspects of your application.
 You know, the features your users want.

 In addition, if you need custom user login flows and can successfully navigate the XML-based policy implementation, Azure AD B2C can be a good solution.